DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2021-03-03-prototype-v2.md

 ---
-title: Prototype version 2 research and changes
+title: Pre HTB prototype v1 findings and changes
 description: Our prorotype has changed significantly due to peer reviews, user testing, increased knowledge and a move to a more focused MVP.
 date: 2021-03-03
 eleventyComputed: